RobotsAndPencils/buford/README.md

 ### Installation

-To use this library you can install [Go 1.6 rc 1 binaries](https://golang.org/dl/) or [install Go from source](https://golang.org/doc/install/source).
+To use this library you can install [Go 1.6 rc2 binaries](https://golang.org/dl/) or [install Go from source](https://golang.org/doc/install/source).

 Other than the standard library, Buford's certificate package depends on the pkcs12 and pushpackage depends on pkcs7.
 They can be retrieved or updated with: